anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 You can remove your components with several ways.

-If your tool is a non-destructive tool based on NDMF[^NDMF], removing your components before the Optimization phase or before `com.anatawa12.avatar-optimizer` plugin (with [`BeforePlugin`][ndmf-BeforePlugin]) in the Optimization phase is recommended.
+If your tool is a non-destructive tool based on NDMF[^NDMF], removing your components before the Optimizing phase or before `com.anatawa12.avatar-optimizer` plugin (with [`BeforePlugin`][ndmf-BeforePlugin]) in the Optimizing phase is recommended.

-If your tool is a non-destructive tool not based on NDMF[^NDMF], removing your components before the NDMF's Optimization phase is recommended.
+If your tool is a non-destructive tool not based on NDMF[^NDMF], removing your components before the NDMF's Optimizing phase is recommended.
-In this case, current NDMF executes Optimization phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components with `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.
+In this case, current NDMF executes Optimizing phase in order `-1025`, which is JUST before VRCSDK's `RemoveAvatarEditorOnly` callback, so your tool should remove components with `IVRCSDKPreprocessAvatarCallback` with smaller `callbackOrder`.

 If your components holds some information for your tool and has no meaning on the build time,